 Opening up the Morrison vaults, a large-format main volume presents more than 600 pages of poetry, lyrics, essays and ideas, both typeset and in Morrisons own handwriting throughout.
 Illustrated with over a hundred rare photographs, drawings, and items of memorabilia, Morrison's commentary narrates the collection, sourced from archival interviews.
 Exclusive, new text from his close friends and fellow musicians adds further insight.
 This signed and numbered, craftsman-bound edition is accompanied by spoken word recordings on a special 7 vinyl pressing, plus two actual-size reproduction notebooks, never-before-seen from the Jim Morrison archives:

 Jim Morrison's personal notebook 'Number 13'.
-Across 24 spiral-bound pages, 'The Celebration of the Lizard' is handwritten here in its entirety, complete with Jim's stage directions.
+Across 12 double-sided, spiral-bound pages, 'The Celebration of the Lizard' is handwritten here in its entirety, complete with Jim's stage directions.
 A recording of this performance piece was later released on the Doors' 1970 album, Absolutely Live

 Jim Morrison's personal notebook 'Number 15' contains 40 pages of verse from poems such as 'The American Night' and lines from iconic Doors songs such as 'End of the Night' and 'Break on Through'

 In 1969, Rolling Stone magazine asked Jim Morrison, 'Do you see yourself going more towards print?'
 He answered: 'That's my greatest hope.
 That's always been my dream.'